 New information affecting the intelligence community emerges every day.
 Subject matter on threat, response, groups, factions, and resources is voluminous.
 Specific areas warrant special attention.
 This course provides an added dimension to the degree program.
 Colloquia consist of half-day and full-day programs on important topics.
 They include guest lectures, panel discussions, and open debate.
 Colloquia supplement information provided in other courses and present new subject matter.
 Content is designed to engage students in addressing urgent, unexpected, and timely issues that arise.
 In the colloquia, students have the opportunity to raise issues and apply their analytical skills to an array of topics.
 (3 credits)

-Note: This course is only available to students enrolled in Division of Public Safety Leadership programs.
+Notes: This course is only available to students enrolled in Division of Public Safety Leadership programs.
+This course includes a field experience.